mandieq/openai-example-tt/README.md

 ## Potential wider application

-Although this is a light hearted application, a more business orientated application might be able to allow customer service staff to generate replies to customers messages via an input of only a few words.
+Although this is a light hearted application, a more business oriented application might be able to allow customer service staff to generate replies to customers messages via an input of only a few words.

 ## Background